 A well thought-out site structure is the foundation of your website's success.
 Before you start creating pages on your website, plan out its structure.

-Your website’s “hierarchy” is simply the way your information is organized.
-It should be something that is simple and makes sense.
+Your website’s “hierarchy” is simply the way its information is organized.
+The hierarchy is the basis for the menu and URL structure.

 Here is an example of a website hierarchy:

 Paperwork is much easier to find when it is assigned a clearly labeled folder.
 The same rule applies to organizing the webpages within a website.
 Humans prefer simple, logical organization, and so do search engines.

 Tips to help plan your hierarchy

 - Keep it simple and logical: Each main category should be unique and distinct.
 Each subcategory should somehow relate to the main category under which it is located.

 - Limit the number of main categories to seven: Too many categories equals clutter and confusion.

 - It doesn’t have to be fancy: It’s perfectly acceptable to sketch out your website hierarchy by hand on a piece of paper—or even a napkin, for that matter.